tpmatthes/scroll-reaction/README.md

   /**
    * This attribute will be added to listener elements,
-   * if the user reaches an emitter element
+   * if the user reaches an emitter element.
    * If you pass an empty string or explicity set it to false,
-   * no attribute will be added
+   * no attribute will be added.
-   * It’s entirely up to you to add styling
+   * It’s entirely up to you to add styling.
-   * Example: a[data-scroll-active] { ... }
    * @type {String}
+   *
+   * @example
+   * a[data-scroll-active] { ... }
    */
   attributeCurrent: "data-scroll-active",

   /**
+   * By default only one emitter element can be active at any given time.
+   * This is always the latest element, which has been reached by the user.
+   * If this option is set to true, every visible emitter element will become active.
+   * @type {Boolean}
+   */
+  multiple: false,

+  /**
-   * This offset will be subtracted from the vertical position
+   * Top offset for detecting emitter elements inside the viewport.
-   * of any emitter element before calculating the current scroll position
    * If your listener element should receive its attribute earlier,
-   * you should pass a (much) higher value
+   * you should pass a (much) higher value.
+   * If you want the offset to always match the height of an element,
+   * you can pass a function, that calculates the offset and returns a number.
-   * @type {Number}
+   * @type {Number|function}
    */
-  offset: 5,
+  offsetTop: 5,

   /**
-   * If you enable this option, the base offset
-   * will be calculated from the height of an element
-   * This option accepts any query selector, e.g. '#navigation' or 'nav'
-   * The first element, which matches the given selector, will be used
+   * Bottom offset for detecting emitter elements inside the viewport.
+   * If your listener element should receive its attribute earlier,
+   * you should pass a (much) higher value.
-   * If you use both offset options, the base offset will be added to this
+   * If you want the offset to always match the height of an element,
+   * you can pass a function, that calculates the offset and returns a number.
+   * This value has no effect, if the multiple config option is set to false.
-   * @type {String}
+   * @type {Number|function}
    */
-  offsetFrom: "",
+  offsetBottom: 5,

   /**
    * If the user scrolls past an emitter element,
-   * all linked listener elements will get a new attribute
+   * all linked listener elements will get a new attribute.
    * If the user scrolls back up or reaches another emitter element,
-   * existing attributes will be removed immediately
+   * existing attributes will be removed immediately.
-   * Set this option to false to prevent removing of attributes
+   * Set this option to false to prevent removing of attributes.
-   * This can be used to create one-off animations for appearing elements
+   * This can be used to create one-off animations for appearing elements.
    * @type {Boolean}
    */
   rewind: true,

   /**
    * Should smooth scrolling be enabled for all listener elements?
-   * Browser support is checked automatically, if set to 'auto'
+   * Browser support is checked automatically, if set to 'auto'.
    * If you use custom event listeners for your links,
-   * you probably want to disable this option (= false)
+   * you probably want to disable this option (= false).
-   * Set this option to true, if you use your own polyfill
+   * Set this option to true, if you use your own polyfill.
-   * The script can only check for native support, not for polyfills
+   * The script can only check for native support, not for polyfills.
-   * @type {Boolean}
+   * @type {Boolean|'auto'}
    */
   smoothScroll: "auto",

   /**
-   * The update method will get called at a limited rate on scroll
+   * The update method will get called at a limited rate on scroll.
-   * By default it will get called 10 times per second
+   * By default it will get called 10 times per second.
-   * This can limit the FPS in a custom update callback
+   * This can limit the FPS in a custom update callback.
-   * Feel free to change it to a lower value, if that's the case
+   * Feel free to change it to a lower value, if that's the case.
    * @type {Number}
    */
   throttleDelay: 100,

   /**
-   * The last emitter element may be "unreachable" on bigger screens
+   * The last emitter element may be "unreachable" on bigger screens.
-   * Usually an emitter element is only triggered when the user scrolls past it
+   * Usually an emitter element is only triggered when the user scrolls past it.
    * However, if the user scrolls to the bottom of the page,
-   * the last emitter element will be activated automatically
+   * the last emitter element will be activated automatically.
    * If linked listener elements should receive their attributes earlier,
-   * you should pass a (much) higher value
+   * you should pass a (much) higher value.
-   * Negative values (<0) will make the last emitter element unreachable
+   * Negative values (<0) will make the last emitter element unreachable.
-   * Do you really want that?
    * @type {Number}
    */
   windowBottomOffset: 20